DorothyTamYiLing/GWarrange/readme.md

 For pipeline and output files description, go to [here](https://github.com/DorothyTamYiLing/genome_rearrangement/blob/master/documents/pipeline_and_output_files_description.md)

 # Docker image available for dependencies containerisation
+Note: The current image is amd64 only, so M1/M2 Macs need --platform=linux/amd64 to run it under emulation.
 ## Pull the image

 For Intel (AMD64) Macs / Linux / Windows x86: